eoinkelly/notes/elasticsearch/elasticsearch.md

     * convert token to lowercase
 * `stop`
     * removes "stop words" i.e. common words which have little impact on search relevance e.g. the, and, is, an
+    * TODO: where does it load its list of stop words?
 * `asciifolding`
     * removes diacritics
 * `ngram`